rj23lolwa/Foundations_Landing_Page/README.md

 ## Image Credit

-Images are generated using ChatGpt and GrokAI
+Images are generated using ChatGpt and GrokAI.